sara-sabr/github-evaluation/slide-one.md

 ### Team Researchers

-The following course should be taken by all team researchers.
+The following courses should be taken by all team researchers.
   - Git handbook<sup>1</sup>
   - Communicating using Markdowns<sup>1</sup>
   - Uploading your project to GitHub<sup>2</sup>